Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 For users that exist in an AD domain that has a trust relationship with the joined domain, you must append that domain's base DN to the base DN in your Qumulo cluster's AD configuration.

-To append the trusted base DN to the base DN in use&mdash;with a semicolon (`;`) separating the two&mdash;use the Qumulo Core Web UI or the `qq ad_reconfigure` command.
+To append the trusted base DN to the base DN in use&mdash;with a semicolon (`;`) separating the two&mdash;use the Qumulo Core Web UI or the {% include qq.html command="ad_reconfigure" %} command.
 For example:

 ```bash
 $ qq ad_reconfigure \